pingcap/docs-tidb-operator/en/deploy-cluster-on-arm64.md

 ## Deploy a TiDB cluster

-* If your TiDB cluster is v5.4.2 or later, you don't need to do the following to change images.
+* If your TiDB cluster is v5.4.2 or later, [deploy the TiDB cluster](deploy-on-general-kubernetes.md) normally.
+You don't need to do the following to change images.

 * If your TiDB cluster is earlier than v5.4.2, the process of deploying a TiDB cluster on ARM64 machines is the same as the process of [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md).
 The only difference is that, in the TidbCluster definition file, you need to set the images of the related components to the ARM64 versions.